This is a sponsored post written by me on behalf of Alumbre Coffee. All opinions are 100% mine.

 An Alumbre River waterfall

 It’s a company that takes care of its land and people.
-The result is that the coffee is subject to the same strict quality standards.
+The result is that the coffee is subject to the strict quality standards.
 Here’s how.

 Craft Roasting